jcostateixeira/riziv-medication-record/input/pagecontent/example4.md

-## Dispense of prescribed medication, and dispense of a product that can be done without a prescription
+## Example 4.
+Dispense of prescribed medication, and dispense of a product that can be done without a prescription

 This example shows a dispense of two products.
 One that has a prescription and other that does not (and does not need one).